- To serve as a primary source of information on the flora and

 Recent news and events

-The Regional Web Site now brings you over 1,385,534 records from over 40 herbaria in Arizona, California, Colorado, Montana, Nevada, New Mexico, New York, Utah, and Wyoming.
+New Regional Web Site now brings you records from herbaria in North Dakota, South Dakota, Nebraska, Kansas, Minnesota, Iowa, Illinois, Missouri, and Texas.
 Some herbaria are just getting started on digitization- but they are getting started; others are well on their way.
-[Feb.
-13, 2013]
+Link to site [Nov.
+07, 2013]

 Bioluminescent fungi [BBC news, Jan 16, 2013]